piotr-szachewicz/concordance/README.md

 1. HOW TO USE
 ------------------------

+### Run the program from the binary release

+There is a binary release available on GitHub: https://github.com/piotr-szachewicz/concordance/releases.

+After downloading the JAR, you can run:

+	java -jar concordance.jar

+Now you can input some text, press `Ctrl-D` (or `Ctrl-Z`+`Enter` on Windows) to finish and the concordance for the text will be displayed.

+Another use case is to display concordance for a given input file:

+    java -jar concordance.jar < file_name

+### Run the program from the source code

 Download the source code:

     git clone https://github.com/piotr-szachewicz/concordance.git

-Compile and package the code:
+Compile the code:

     cd concordance
 	mvn package

 This creates a concordance.jar file in the target directory.
-To run the program:
+To run the program execute:

 	cd target/
 	java -jar concordance.jar

-Now you can input some text, press `Ctrl-D` to finish and the concordance for the text will be displayed.

-Another use case is to display concordance for a given file:

-    java -jar concordance.jar < file_name

 2. IMPLEMENTATION DETAILS
 -------------------------